Durpy445/AC/README.md

 A port of the roblox game Anarchy Chess to lua to be able to code it easier, the goal for this project is to eventually put it into the actual game

 ### Todo
+- Add Modifiers to board
+- Make Modifier starting function work
-- Make Adding Squarebuilds Go into Log
+- Make Modifier Turn Function work